2022 Suriname floods

-The 2022 Suriname floods beginning in March have affected Indigenous and Maroon settlement areas in the eastern part of Suriname.
+The 2022 Suriname floods were a series of floods that occurred in March 2022.
+They primarily affected Indigenous and Maroon settlement areas in the eastern part of Suriname.
 The floods were caused by the La Niña weather phenomenon, which replaced the short dry season (beginning of February to beginning of April) in 2022.

 Background

 In the first two months of 2022, there was persistent heavy rainfall.
 This was unusual for Suriname, since February and March are part of the short dry season.
 However, due to the weather phenomenon La Niña, the dry season was not observed, and the rains have continued to fall.

 To prevent the water level of the Brokopondo Reservoir from rising further, the Staatsolie Power Company Suriname N.V.
 (SPCS) opened the outlet valves of the Afobaka Dam on 28 February.
 The releases were carried out at intervals to prevent disruption in the villages at the lower end of the Suriname River.